bgrainger/GitBlame/README.md

 [msysgit](http://code.google.com/p/msysgit/) must be installed for GitBlame to function correctly.

-This repository assumes that `core.autocrlf = false`, so that Windows line endings are committed as-is.

 ## License

 GitBlame is licensed under GPL v2, just like git itself.
 See `COPYING` for